ChangyuanZhao/ChangyuanZhao.github.io/_pages/about.md

 # 🔥 News
+- *2025.08*: &nbsp;🎉🎉 One first-author paper has been accepted by the IEEE Wireless Communications.
+Thanks Prof. Dusit and Prof. Kim!
+- *2025.07*: &nbsp;🎉🎉 Two papers have been accepted to the 2025 IEEE Global Communications Conference (GLOBECOM) — looking forward to seeing you in Taipei, Taiwan, this December!
 - *2025.05*: &nbsp;🎉🎉 One co-authored paper has been awarded the Best Paper Award in the 21st International Wireless Communications & Mobile Computing Conference.
 Thanks Prof. Dusit and Dr. Jiacheng!
 - *2025.03*: &nbsp;🎉🎉 One co-authored paper has been accepted by the IEEE Internet of Things Journal.
 Thanks Prof. Dusit and Prof. Geng Sun!
 - *2025.03*: &nbsp;📖📖 I arrive in Suwon, South Korea, and will start the visit at Sungkyunkwan University, hosted by [Prof. Dong In Kim](https://scholar.google.com/citations?user=v2chr7kAAAAJ&hl=en).